knutnergaard/smufolib/docs/api/cli.rst

 =============

-To simplify the creation of command-line options and streamline script interfaces, :func:`cli.commonParser` provides a set of predefined argument definitions for the standard library :mod:`argparse` module.
-These may be combined with any script specific definitions by passing :func:`~cli.commonParser` as a `parent` to :class:`argparse.ArgumentParser` (see :ref:`combining-parsers` in the User Guide).
+To simplify the creation of command-line options and streamline script interfaces, the :mod:`.cli` module provides a set of predefined argument definitions as well as accompanying tools utilizing the standard library :mod:`argparse` module.

 .. _Available Options: